Big news! IBC Awards 2025 shortlist announced!

 We are not planning to add children’s fiction for ages 9 to 12 (middle-grade novels) to our website at this stage, but there are still plenty of books on our website that older children will enjoy.

-Who reviews the books at IBC?
+Who reviews books for IBC?

-Our top team of book reviewers consists of experts with varied backgrounds from relevant professional fields, including education, library services and children’s publishing.
+Our top team of book reviewers consists of experts with varied backgrounds from relevant professional fields including education, library services and children’s publishing.
 Having a diverse reviewing team ensures that, as far as possible, a broad range of perspectives are represented in our book reviews and curated booklists

 The team reviews countless books each month, from backlist to newly published titles, handpicking the best inclusive books so you don’t have to spend ages scouring the internet.
 Their book reviews are rigorous and unbiased — decisions about which books to include or exclude are not influenced, in any way, by commercial factors.